DikeNnaemeka/Completed-Project/README.md

 - The middle age uses and purchases bike the most, followed by the old age.
 The adolecent age uses little or no bike at all.
 - Commuters within the distance range of 0-1 miles uses the most bikes.
 Commuters with more than 10 miles are the least bike users.
 - The male gender are the most bike users, though a good number of females uses bike too.
-- The professional skiled are the most users of bike.
-The manafgement and the skilled manual also have a good number of bike users.
+- The professional skilled are the most users of bike.
+The management and the skilled manual also have a good number of bike users.
 The manual are the least biked users.
 - It was discovered that the married also uses and purchased more bike than the single.
 - It wa discovered that females with Bachelors education purchased more bike than their male counterparts and most of them commute distance of 0-10 miles.
 In terms of Graduate degree, male purchased more bike than their female counterparts.
 High school educationvhas more bike users, it was also discovered that those that those commute between 5-10 miles purchases the least amount of bikes.
 Partial college also have more male bike users and a large number of commute between 0-1 miles don't use or purchase bike.
+- North America is the region with the most bike users and Europe is the rfegion with the least bike users.